Extended Use Hardship Waiver Program

 - Obtain and complete the Extended Use Hardship Waiver Request Form, below.

-To fill out an Extended Use Hardship Waiver Request Form, click the link below that corresponds to your borough:
+To fill out an Extended Use Hardship Waiver Request Form, click the link below that corresponds to your borough.
+Once received, the form will be sent to the respective Borough President's office for review.
+Each office has their own timeline for reviewing requests:

 The fee waiver request form includes an attestation that the organization guarantees payment of the permit fee in the event the borough president’s office denies or partially funds the fee waiver request.
 Organizations must demonstrate financial hardship and should provide instructional or sports/recreational opportunities to students and/or adults in the community.
 Special consideration will be given to organizations that provide activities to students and that are free to the public.